Ultragamer135/SysTool/man/systool.md

 **-f**
 : Opens a file explorer UI.
 The up and down arrow keys on the keyboard navigate between items, and enter opens the current directory or file.

-**-F**
+**-t**
-: Opens a basic file explorer based on numbers.
-Typing the number of a file or folder and pressing enter will open the file with the corresponding number.
+: Opens a list of tmux sessions, and allows you to connect to one.
+If no session is selected, a new tmux session is started.

 ### Gadgets